E2517/Subwoofer-DIY-Mobile/README.md

 # ![superwooper logo][]

-A JavaScript Web application so you can calculate the right volume and F3 of a DIY Subwoofer and build it.
+An Android mobile application so you can calculate the right volume and F3 of a DIY Subwoofer and build it.

 ### Platform